standardnotes/docs/docs/self-hosting/getting-started.md

 Syncing Server infrastructure consists of a few different microservices that are responsible for different sets of functionality.

-In order to make your life easier and not having to set up each of them separately we prepared a [docker-compose setup with accompanying script](./docker.md) that will handle it for you.
+In order to make your life easier and not having to set up each of them separately we prepared a [docker-compose setup with accompanying script](./docker.md) that will automate the process for you.

 > **Note** In mentioned setup we also provide a running MySQL database and Redis cache node.
 So you don't have to provision any of those services on your own.